databio/pepatac/docs/howto/run-looper.md

 - read2
 - whatever else you want

-Then, run your project by passing your project config file to `looper` with `looper run project_config.yaml`.

 ## 3: Run the pipeline through `looper`

 Start by running the example project in the [`examples/test_project/`](https://github.com/databio/pepatac/tree/master/examples/test_project) folder.
-Let's use the `-d` argument to do a *dry run*, which will create job scripts for every sample in the project, but will not execute them:
+Let's use the looper's `-d` argument to do a *dry run*, which will create job scripts for every sample in the project, but will not execute them:
 ```
 looper run -d examples/test_project/test_config.yaml
 ```